Gate reflectometry in dense quantum dot arrays: Conclusion

-This work demonstrates gate-based reflectometry measurements of various few-electron charge states in a two-dimensional quadruple dot implemented by 300-mm-wafer foundry fabrication.
-The strong mutual capacitances within the densely-packed (64-nm gate pitch) array of silicon quantum gots allows detection of single-electron tunneling in all four dots using only a single $LC$ resonator, wirebonded to one of the four side gates and monitored by radio-frequency reflectometry.
-Tunnel rates can be adjusted over several orders of magnitude by application of moderate top-gate voltages, while positive and negative compensation of the sensor dot potential yields convenient multi-dot stability diagrams with qualitatively distinct charge-state polytopes, as exemplified for a triple-dot configuration.
-Finally, we demonstrate a considerable improvement in the readout bandwidth for single-shot gate-based reflectometry in silicon devices.
+This work demonstrates gate-based reflectometry measurements of various few-electron charge states in a 2$\times$2 quadruple dot implemented by 300-mm-wafer foundry fabrication.
+The strong mutual capacitances within the densely-packed (64-nm gate pitch) array of silicon quantum dots allows detection of single-electron tunneling in all four dots using only a single $LC$ resonator, wirebonded to one of the four side gates and monitored by radio-frequency reflectometry.

+Positive and negative compensation of the sensor dot potential yields convenient multi-dot stability diagrams with qualitatively distinct charge-state polytopes, as exemplified for a triple-dot configuration.
+Application of periodic, symmetric gate-voltage loops allow the acquisition of charge relaxation diagrams containing forward and reverse interdot tunneling within the same acquisition.
+This may help in the search for Pauli rectification and spin-valley selection rules, although in the present sample we have not found evidence for Pauli blockade.
+Finally, we demonstrate that the voltage-dependent hybridization between dots can be used to detect charge states of other dots, providing a route towards gate-based charge sensing in large 2xN arrays that does not require electron reservoirs or dedicated sensor dots.

-Further improvements in bandwidth, signal-to-noise ratio, and scalability may be possible by the use of Josephson parametric amplifiers~\cite{Stehlik2015,Schaal2019}, better impedance matching~\cite{Noiri2020}, or integration with cryogenic control electronics~\cite{Clapera2015,Schaal2019}.
+Further improvements in bandwidth, signal-to-noise ratio, and scalability may be possible by the use of Josephson parametric amplifiers~\cite{Stehlik2015,Schaal2020}, better impedance matching~\cite{Noiri2021a}, or integration with cryogenic control electronics~\cite{Clapera2015,Schaal2019}.
 Improved device geometries may harness individual control of tunnel barriers through advancements in three-dimensional very-large-scale integrated-circuit (3D VLSI) fabrication technologies~\cite{Vinet2018a}.
-Leveraging large gate capacitances and electrically-driven electron spin resonance~\cite{Corna2018} may then spark diverse applications for foundry-fabricated devices in circuit quantum electrodynamics~\cite{Ibberson2020}, quantum simulations, and spin-based quantum information processing.
+Leveraging large gate capacitances and electrically-driven electron spin resonance~\cite{Corna2018} may then spark diverse applications for foundry-fabricated devices in circuit quantum electrodynamics~\cite{Ibberson2021}, quantum simulations, and spin-based quantum information processing.